Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Introduction

-However partial differential equations (PDEs) of the type of~\eqref{eq:generator1} cannot be classically handled since the presumed solution is not expected to be smooth enough to allow to define the ill-posed term $V\cdot\nabla \varphi $.
-To deal with it, F. Delarue and R. Diel in~\cite{FR}, inspired by the recent achievements in the field of the stochastic PDEs, adopt the technique introduced by M.Hairer in~\cite{hairer_solving_2013} to solve the KPZ equation.
-More precisely they exploit Lyons rough path theory~\cite{L98} to interpret the ill-defined product as a rough integral (we refer to~\cite{FrizVictoir,FH14} for a thorough exposition on rough paths).
+However, PDEs of the type~\eqref{eq:generator11}, assuming $\beta\in(-\frac{2}{3},0)$, cannot be classically handled since the presumed solution is not expected to be smooth enough to allow to define the ill-posed term $V\cdot\nabla \varphi$.
+To bypass it, F. Delarue and R. Diel in~\cite{FR} adopt the technique exploited by M.Hairer in~\cite{hairer_solving_2013} and, more precisely, they make use of Lyons Rough Path theory to interpret the ill-defined product as a rough integral.

-Despite the possibility of overcoming the well-posedness issues, rough path theory has the dramatic disadvantage of being crucially attached to the one parameter setting so that there are simply no hope to go beyond the one-dimensional case with those techniques.
-Nevertheless two highly non trivial generalizations have been recently made, the theory of regularity structures introduced by M.Hairer in~\cite{hairer_solving_2013} and the paracontrolled distribution approach due to M.Gubinelli, N.Perkowsky and P.Imkeller in~\cite{gip,gip2}.
-While Hairer's theory is formulated in a generality that allows to handle more singular SPDEs, for the present paper we prefer to employ the paracontrolled approach because we reckon it to be somehow simpler and hands-on.
+Despite the possibility of overcoming the well-posedness issues, rough path theory has the dramatic disadvantage of being crucially attached to the one parameter setting so that there is simply no hope to go beyond the one-dimensional case with those techniques.

+This is precisely the point in which the paracontrolled distributions approach, developed in~\cite{GIP15} (or alternatively the Theory of Regularity Structures~\cite{hairer_theory_2013}), comes into play.
+In this context though, the possibility of solving equations that are not classically well-posed comes at a ``price".
+More specifically, in case $\beta\in(-\frac{2}{3},-\frac{1}{2}]$, we are not allowed to take {\it any} $V\in C([0,T],\CC^\beta(\R^d,\R^d))$ but only those that can be {\it enhanced} to a rough distribution, $\CV$ (see Definition~\ref{def:rough}).
+In other words, we need to be able to build in some way, starting from $V$, an additional object satisfying suitable regularity requirements but depending {\it only} on $V$ itself.

+We refrain from detailing the construction here and we limit ourselves to loosely state the result.